In This Section

 - Recording Engineer

 As a faculty member at the University of Michigan since 2003, I teach courses in sound recording, technical ear training, and musical acoustics and have diverse experience as a recording engineer.
-My research is concerned with technical ear training and critical listening and the development of audio processing tools for multichannel audio with applications in music and film sound recording.

 I completed a master's degree in Sound Recording at McGill University in 1997 studying with Wieslaw Woszczyk, George Massenburg, and Steven Epstein.
 I continued my graduate studies at McGill, completing a Ph.D. in 2002.
 My doctoral advisors were Wieslaw Woszczyk and Daniel Levitin.